Table of Contents Show

 Address: Yaquina Bay State Recreation Site, Newport, OR 97365, United States

-Yaquina Bay State Park is one of the Oregon coast state parks.
-There are many things to do while you’re at Yaquina State Park such as camping, riding, hiking, boating, surfing, fishing, and hunting.
+There are many things to do while at Yaquina State Park, such as camping, riding, hiking, boating, surfing, fishing, and hunting.
 One of the most popular things to do while at Yaquina Bay is to go whale watching.

-Visitors here may also find themselves watching, feeding, and playing with the sea lions and whales.
+Another popular thing to do at Yaquina Park is to go riding.
+Visitors here may also watch, feed, and play with sea lions and whales.
 When the lions are at their best, they can be seen jumping into the water and giving their tails a little wag.
-Another popular thing to do at Yaquina Park is to go riding.

-The Oregon coast state parks have a lot to offer in terms of natural beauty and recreation.
+The state parks have a lot to offer regarding natural beauty and recreation.
 There are tons of activities for both land and sea life.
-You won’t be disappointed if you plan your trip to Oregon coast state parks.